cloudposse/docs/content/faq/how-rotate-kubernetes-ssh-keys.md

 ## Configure `kubectl` and `helm`

-When you start the Geodesic shell, you will need to export the `kubecfg` which provides the TLS client certificates necessary for `kubectl` and `helm` to authenticate with the cluster.
+When you start the Geodesic shell, you will need to export the `kubecfg`, which provides the TLS client certificates necessary for `kubectl` and `helm` to authenticate with the cluster.

 {{% dialog type="code-block" icon="fa fa-code" title="Export kops config" %}}
 ```